 Region: Kufstein

-Last year, I learned to appreciate the beautiful places around me even more.
-One place I probably visited the most was Reintalersee Lake by Kramsach.
-This beautiful spot in Tirol is not only great for swimming and sunbathing but also for a little bit of action – if you are looking for an adventure, you should try out the via ferrata at Reintalersee Lake.
-The view from the top is sensational and beyond comparison.
+Last year I learned to appreciate the beautiful places around me even more.
+One place I probably visited the most was the Reintalersee lake near Kramsach.
+This beautiful spot in Tirol is not only great for swimming and sunbathing but also for a little bit of action if you are looking for an adventure you should try the via ferrata, a climbing route with steel handholds and footholds as well as a steel rope throughout for safety.
+The view from the top is sensational.

-The entry point to the via ferrata is not too far, you just have to pass a short quite steep part in the wall.
-Immediately before the wall, you can turn right and walk to a waterfall – you should definitely visit it!
-The via ferrata is very interesting and has a sports climbing variant with difficulty “E” for experienced climbers.
-You should plan around one hour for the via ferrata.
-There is also a spot where you can take a break and enjoy the view.
-This via ferrata with a degree of difficulty “C/D” is not for beginners.
-However, it is a rewarding tour for more experienced climbers!
-The best about it: after finishing the climbing tour, you can enjoy the rest of the day at the lake.
-If you still have enough energy left, you can take a walk to Berglsteinersee Lake, which is definitely worth a visit.
+The start of the via ferrata is not too far from the lake.
+There are actually two different routes to choose from: an easier option and a more challenging variant rated „E“ (very difficult).
+You should plan around one hour from start to finish.
+En route there is also a nice place where you can take a break and enjoy the view.
+However, even the easier option is relatively challenging with a rating of „C/D“ it is not for beginners.
+The best thing about about it is that after finishing the climb you can enjoy the rest of the day at the lake.
+If you still have enough energy left you can take a walk to the nearby Berglsteinersee lake, which is also definitely worth a visit.

-Tip: Directly at the lake there are two restaurants which offer delicious fish!
-The perfect meal after a sports programme! – Denise Krug
+Tip!
+Directly next to the lake there are two restaurants serving excellent fish. – Denise Krug

-The view from the top of the via ferrata down on to Reintalersee Lake.
+The view from the top of the via ferrata down on Looking down over the Reintalersee lake.

 Category: Sledging